Have you heard of the Working in Addition to Placement program?

 • Submit all required documentation within the 28-day timeframe to prevent delays and as early as possible to allow time for the board to approve the INPP-76.

-There’s no reason to wait—get started on your 5+1 Internship today!
 We have Board-approved supervisors ready to oversee your journey, ensuring you meet all requirements smoothly.
 We may even be able to connect you with funding options relevant to your state to help alleviate some of the costs.

 Request a supervisor with us today